Bergenheiser/liras-llm-guided-repair/README.md

 - Generate DSL with Vertex AI (Gemini)
 - Validate locally with a Java-based CLI compiler (JAR)
-- If compilation fails, send compiler output back to the model for repair
+- If compilation fails, send compiler output back to the model for repair (in a dedicated repair chat)
 - Repeat up to `max_iterations`

 ## Setup Instructions